ONLINE HELP

 WINDEVWEBDEV AND WINDEV MOBILE

-• Start subscript of the arrays sent to the ActiveX or automation objects
+• Start index of arrays sent to ActiveX or Automation objects

 • Passing the Automation arrays by value